Kadam-Kshitij/LearnCpp/C.md

 # Memory operations
 `void * memcpy ( void * destination, const void * source, size_t num );` - Used in case of non-overlapping copy.<br>
 `void * memmove ( void * destination, const void * source, size_t num );` - Used in case of Overlapping copy.
-Bytes are first copied to an intermediate location and then to final position.<br>
+Bytes are first copied to an intermediate location and then to final position.
+Slower than memcpy.<br>
 `void * memset ( void * ptr, int value, size_t num );` - Used to set value for series of bytes.<br>
 ```cpp
 int main()